RAVE FabriCARE: Position Papers

 • Poor packaging (multiple hangered shirts in a single, thin, narrow poly bag or folded shirts in a thin, narrow poly bag).

-So ask for a hand ironed laundered shirt.
-But be careful: In all probability your cleaner will continue to deliver a machine pressed laundered shirt or a hand finished laundered shirt ($2 to $3) and swear it’s a hand ironed laundered shirt ($8 to $14).
+But be careful: In all probability, your cleaner will continue to deliver a machine pressed laundered shirt or a hand finished laundered shirt ($2 to $4) and swear it’s a hand ironed laundered shirt ($10 to $20).

 Does your cleaner bait and switch and then pocket the difference?